AviatrixSystems/terraform-aviatrix-aws-controlplane/README.md

 ### HA disable for maintanenace operation
 - In the case of maintenance operation, controller and copilot can be temporarily HA disabled.
-- The disable setsp can be also via UI u
+- The disable setsp can be also via UI
-   .
-EC2 -> Auto Scaling -> Auto Scaling Groups
+    - EC2 -> Auto Scaling -> Auto Scaling Groups
-   .
-Select the name of Auto scaling group (default is avtx-xxx) .
-Advanced configurations -> Edit -> Suspended processes .
-Select functions "Launch", "Terminate", "HealthCheck", "Replace Unhealthy", then update the configuration
+    - Select the name of Auto scaling group (default is avtx-xxx)
+    - Advanced configurations -> Edit -> Suspended processes
+    - Select functions "Launch", "Terminate", "HealthCheck", "Replace Unhealthy", then update the configuration
 - Remove the disable setps
-   .
-EC2 -> Auto Scaling -> Auto Scaling Groups
+   - EC2 -> Auto Scaling -> Auto Scaling Groups
-   .
-Select the name of Auto scaling group (default is avtx-xxx) .
-Advanced configurations -> Edit -> Suspended processes .
-Remove all functions, then update the configuration
+   - Select the name of Auto scaling group (default is avtx-xxx)
+   - Advanced configurations -> Edit -> Suspended processes
+   - Remove all functions, then update the configuration